ihainan/unofficial_challenge_code_scan/README.md

 Automated code review tool for AI Scientist Challenge submissions using Claude Agent SDK.

+> **Important Notice:** This tool is provided for participants' self-review only and is NOT the official code scanner used by the organizing committee.
+Passing this tool's checks does not guarantee approval by the official review process.
+All submissions are subject to the official competition rules.

 ## Requirements

 - Node.js and npm (for Claude Code CLI)